Digital-Data-Co/forge-docs/src/user-guide/schedules.md

 # Schedules

-The schedule function in Semaphore allows to automate the execution of templates (e.g. playbook runs) at predefined intervals.
+The schedule function in Forge allows to automate the execution of templates (e.g. playbook runs) at predefined intervals.
 This feature allows to implement routine automation tasks, such as regular backups, compliance checks, system updates, and more.

-Make sure to restart the Semaphore service after making changes for them to take effect.
+Make sure to restart the Forge service after making changes for them to take effect.

 ## Setup and configuration